santolucito/santolucito.github.io/COMS3430/spring2024/Final.md

 ## Implementation (16 pts)

-The final project is an open-ended project with WebAudio.
+The final project is an open-ended project with (likely) WebAudio.

 Broadly, your projects will fall into one of three categories, reflecting the three modules we have covered in class